 For your safety and to prevent possible damage to your vehicle, do not exceed the maximum load recommended by the vehicle manufacturer (GVWR).
-Although your air helper springs are rated at a maximum inflation pressure of 100 P.S.I., this pressure may allow you to carry too heavy of a load on some vehicles.
+Although your Air Helper Springs are rated at a maximum inflation pressure of 100 psi, this pressure may allow you to carry too great a load on some vehicles.
+It is best to have your vehicle weighed once it is completely loaded and compare that weight to the maximum allowed.
 Check your vehicle owner's manual for maximum loads listed for your vehicle.

-When inflating your air helper springs, add air pressure in small quantities, checking pressure frequently during inflation.
-The air spring requires much less air volume than a tire and therefore, inflates much quicker.
+When inflating your Air Helper Springs, add air pressure in small quantities, checking pressure frequently during inflation.
+The air spring requires much less air volume than a tire and, therefore, inflates much quicker.